klesun-productions/klesun-productions.github.io/entry/public_personal/Tatyana_Chugunova_recommendation.md.md

 Her art is beautiful, it was the primary selling of the project.
 Though she tends to critize and underestimate her own work a lot.

-Tanya is well technically-versed, she even mastered manually coding SVG animations, which saved devs a lot of work!
+Tanya is well technically-versed, she even mastered the way of manually coding animations inside SVG images, which saved devs a lot of work!

 She is also a big animal lover, which I think is a good measurement of one's character.